ckeditor/ckeditor4-sdk/README.md

 # CKEditor SDK

-This repository contains (future) CKEditor SDK that will include the [editor documentation](http://docs.ckeditor.com/) as well as samples.
+This repository contains the **CKEditor SDK** that includes the  [CKEditor developer documentation](http://docs.ckeditor.com/) as well as working CKEditor samples showcasing its numerous features.

-It will be used for building online CKEditor SDK and you will also be able to download the whole package to use it offline.
+It is used for building the online version of the CKEditor SDK which is available at http://sdk.ckeditor.com/.
+You can also download the built package (click the **Download SDK** button at http://sdk.ckeditor.com/) to use it offline.

-**Note:** The development of the SDK has only just started, so it should not really be used by anyone yet.
-When the SDK is ready, it will be officially announced on the <http://ckeditor.com> website.
+**Note:** The CKEditor SDK is a work in progress.
+Use the [Issues](https://github.com/ckeditor/ckeditor-sdk/issues) tab to report any bugs and tips.
+Thanks!

 ---

-### Building a release SDK
+### Building a Release Version of CKEditor SDK

 #### Pre-Requirements